gravity182/homeserver/Installation.md

 ## Flaresolverr

-Flaresolverr allows indexers to bypass Cloudflare captcha on such trackers as 1337x.
+Flaresolverr allows indexers to bypass Cloudflare captcha on protected trackers such as 1337x.

 Note the Flaresolverr image used by this Chart is a fork of the original one - [21hsmw/FlareSolverr](https://github.com/21hsmw/FlareSolverr).
-It's newer and based one the `nodriver` method.
+It's newer and based on the `nodriver` method.
 Practically, it's much more effective at solving captchas.

-Setup instructions are covered in the [Prowlarr](#prowlarr) section.
+Setup instructions are covered in the [Prowlarr](#flaresolverr-setup) section.

 ### Proxy